Hiking in Cinque Terre

 Duration: 1,5h

-Hiking fee: €7,50/day or Cinque Terre Card
+Hiking fee: Yes, Cinque Terre Card

-Hiking trail Manarola - Corniglia (via Volastra)
+Hiking trail Corniglia - Manarola (via Volastra)

 footpath manarola corniglia Status: OPEN